Is it cheaper to reserve a rental car in advance?

-According to consumer rights group, Which?, if your flight is delayed or cancelled within the EU (or with a non-EU based airline flying in to an EU airport), you are protected by The Denied Boarding Regulation and could be entitled to compensation.
+According to consumer rights group, Which?, if your flight is delayed or cancelled within the EU (or with a non-EU based airline flying in to an EU airport), you are protected by The Denied Boarding Regulation.
+This means that you may be entitled to compensation.

 In short, yes.
-If you incur a late charge due to an unscheduled flight delay out of the rental company’s standard hours, you can claim this back from insurance4carhire, for up to £50.
+If you incur a late charge due to an unscheduled flight delay out of the rental company’s standard hours, you can claim back up to £50 from insurance4carhire.
 Just make sure you keep any relevant paperwork to support your claim.

 To submit your claim, just follow the simple steps on our claims page where you can download our claims form.